Sequential space

 The related concepts of Fréchet–Urysohn spaces, T-sequential spaces, and $N$-sequential spaces are also defined in terms of how a space's topology interacts with sequences, but have subtly different properties.

 Sequential spaces and $N$-sequential spaces were introduced by S. P. Franklin.

 History

-Although spaces satisfying such properties had implicitly been studied for several years, the first formal definition is originally due to S. P. Franklin in 1965.
+Although spaces satisfying such properties had implicitly been studied for several years, the first formal definition is due to S. P. Franklin in 1965.
 Franklin wanted to determine "the classes of topological spaces that can be specified completely by the knowledge of their convergent sequences", and began by investigating the first-countable spaces, for which it was already known that sequences sufficed.
 Franklin then arrived at the modern definition by abstracting the necessary properties of first-countable spaces.